The Truth About Everything

 Wouldn't you know it, though - maybe we are going to make that kind of computer.

 Quantum computers are still at, in transistor terms, the Bell-Labs-in-1947 stage.
-They're not going to be useful for anything for some time.
+Despite the press releases, they're not going to be useful for anything for some time.
 Quantum computers are, currently, way more powerful if you emulate them on a desktop PC.

 This makes a big, big difference.
 It's even better than twice as many records taking twice as long to search.
 Twice as many records will, ideally, take only 1.4 times as long.